Megan Jennings, Ph.D.

 My current work covers a range of conservation and wildlife management issues including:

-- Advancing ecological, cultural, and community resilience with tribal nations in southern California
+- Advancing ecological, cultural, and community resilience with Tribal nations in southern California

 - Evaluating population persistence for desert bighorn sheep in the Peninsular Ranges of California